hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 ### SPARQL query language

-SPARQL is a query for RDF data model.
+SPARQL is a query for RDF data.

+### Graph databases us network model

+Are the graph data bases second network model.
+No:

+- codasyl has a defined structure, graph model is flexible
+- codasyl requires treverse to find e record - graph db addressing easier
+- graph db is not ordered i it does not keep records in a specific order
+- codasyl uses imperative queries, most graph databases support for declarative language